Matt98x/Experimental_assignment_2/Readme.md

 <p align="center">
   Component Diagram
 </p>

-The main components are:
+Going in depth of the components, we have:

-* Random command generator(Command_giver.py)- send a string representing the concatenation of one or more commands of the form: 'play'(to start the play state),'point to x y'(to simulate the pointing gesture to x y),'go to x y'(to simulate the voice command to x y)
+* Random command generator(Command_giver.py)- randomically send a string representing the concatenation of one or more commands of the form: 'play'(to start the play state),'point to x y'(to simulate the pointing gesture to x y),'go to x y'(to simulate the voice command to x y) and 'hide'(to stop the play state without entering the sleep state)
-* Pet Interpreter(Pet_logic.py)- to interpret the string commands and translate them to a command list
+* Interpreter(Pet_logic.py)- to interpret the string commands and translate them to movement of the ball, moreover, it handles the switch from play and normal to sleep and from sleep to normal
 * Pet behaviours(Pet_behaviours.py)- that simulate behaviours as a finite state, in the already mentioned states
-* Turtle simulation- that represents the position of the robot in the map
+* Perception(robot_following.py): which is the node that handles the camera inputs(target identification and research) and the hardware control for these tasks(control of the neck joint(target tracking) and body(target search) )
-* User- may or may not be present and provides the same type of messages that the Command_giver provides, adding also symbolical location such as "home" and "owner"
+* User- may or may not be present and provides the same type of messages that the Command_giver provides, adding also symbolical location such as "home" and "owner", moreover can query or set the state of the robot and interact with the parameters.

-Starting from the Command_giver, it is a publisher, with String type message, that transmit a series of 1 to 5 commands as the one discussed with a conjunction of an "and".

-Talking about the Pet interpreter, this component subscribes to the command generator topic and provides a service with share the value of the command string composed by integers and devided by the '|' character.
+### State Machine
 Now, we can discuss the finite state machine.
 This, can be described by the following image:

 <p align="center">